 Theory modules: English

-Technical specialization: German and English
+Technical specialization: German or English

 The profile Mechanical Engineering at the FHNW School of Engineering comprises the teaching and research environment of the three participating institutes: